 Senior Design Capstone Project: Multi-Use Laparoscopic Stapler

-Learn more here:
+Learn more about our design here:

 Multi-Use Laparoscopic Stapler External Design